werignac/unity-training-environment/README.md

 To see the Cart Pole agent in action, please check out this project on [itch.io](https://werignac.itch.io/unity-reinforcement-learning-cart-pole).

 ## Setup
-The following are instructions to run the provided Python scripts:
+The following are instructions to run the Python scripts in src:
 1. Open the Unity project in UnityRLEnvironment.
 2. Set Player Settings > Physics > Simulation Mode to Script.
 3. Open the Build settings.